 I’ll be honest – these bundles are sometimes a bit of a mixed bag.
 It’s been my experience that some of the ebooks are kind of skimpy and cheap feeling…whereas others are totally impressive and informative.
 Which is why I do these Ultimate Bundle review posts – to help you go through and discover which books/courses/bonuses have value, and which books eh, aren’t worth the retail price they claim their book is worth.

 6) If I buy it and regret it, can I get a refund?

 Yes, you can.
 They have a 30 day refund policy if you’re dissatisfied for any reason.
-You do have to email them to request the refund, and I’ve never tried it, so I cannot attest to this statement’s accuracy personally.
-But they do have a refund policy.
+You do have to email them to request the refund, and I’ve never tried it, but the Ultimate Bundles team is really great with customer service, so I fully expect that they honor this.